Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-• Subependymoma (grade 1) grows near the chambers (ventricles) that contain cerebrospinal fluid.
-It’s more common in adults than children.
+• Subependymomas (grade 1).
+These grow near the chambers in your brain (ventricles) that contain cerebrospinal fluid (CSF).
+They’re more common in adults than children.

-• Myxopapillary ependymoma (grade 1) grows in your lower spinal cord and is most common in adult men.
+• Myxopapillary ependymomas (grade 2).
+These grow in your lower spinal cord.
+They’re most common in adult men.

-• Anaplastic ependymoma (grade 3) often grows near the base of your brain and spreads to other parts of your brain.
-These tumors tend to return (recur) after treatment.
+• Anaplastic ependymomas (grade 3).
+These usually form near the base of your brain.
+They grow quickly and often spread to other parts of your brain.
+They’re the most likely to regrow after treatment (recur).

 Advertisement